EEDTransposition evidenceEU

 A practical transposition evidence table

-Use this structure for each target country before publishing a country-specific EED conclusion.
+This structure supports each target country before publishing a country-specific EED conclusion.
 Empty cells are not a formatting problem; they are a signal that the fact is blocked until a national source is found.
+The EUR-Lex national-transposition page for Directive (EU) 2023/1791 is a useful discovery index for measures communicated by Member States, but EUR-Lex warns that the list does not prejudge the Commission's verification of completeness or correctness.

 For multi-country work, duplicate the table per Member State.
 This keeps EU-level evidence, local implementation, and entity-specific conclusions from being collapsed into a generic EU compliance statement.